 In any facility where the evacuation capability of the facility or resident population is required to be rated, the “Procedure for Determining Evacuation Capability” published by NFPA is to be used by the facility whether the facility is evaluated utilizing the NFPA 101A, Guide on Alternative Approaches to Life Safety (2013), or NFPA Standard 101, Life Safety Code (2012).
 The Level of Evacuation Difficulty for each facility will be determined by the scores developed in the Worksheet for Rating Residents completed by responsible staff for each resident and the level of staffing maintained at the facility.
 It is the responsibility of the owner or administrator to ensure that the abilities of the residents are accurately rated in accordance with the published instructions.
 Each new resident shall be rated utilizing the Worksheet for Rating Residents within two (2) weeks of their admission to the facility.
 All resident rating scores shall be reviewed at least annually, or when there are significant changes in a resident's physical or cognitive abilities.
 Failure to rate the evacuation capability in accordance with these provisions upon two inspections will result in a permanent “impractical” rating for the facility.

-Certificates of Occupancy and Certificates of Compliance issued after the adoption of codes by the Division for space not currently licensed by CDPHE will be based on compliance with the requirements for new construction within the applicable codes.
+Certificates of Occupancy and Certificates of Compliance issued after the adoption of codes by the Division for space not currently licensed by CDPHE or the BHA will be based on compliance with the requirements for new construction within the applicable codes.

 ARTICLE 4 – AUTHORITY OF LOCAL BUILDING DEPARTMENTS